MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 ### Exchange PowerShell

-Enable this feature for rooms using the [`Set-CalendarProcessing`](/powershell/module/exchange/set-calendarprocessing?view=exchange-ps&preserve-view=true) Exchange PowerShell command.
+Enable this feature for rooms using the [`Set-CalendarProcessing`](/powershell/module/exchange/set-calendarprocessing?view=exchange-ps&preserve-view=true) Exchange PowerShell cmdlet.

 The following example sets the Auto Release time to 10 minutes for the conference room named **Conference Room 1132**.
 If no usage is detected within 10 minutes of the meeting start time, the room is automatically released.